gchilczuk/questor/README.md

 # Questor
 Questor is very simple application for simple Cicada-like games.
-Once game is prepared user, by inserting pass-codes, can get access to tasks and riddles.
+The game can be prepared only by the website administrator.
+There can be many players who, by inserting pass-codes, can get access to tasks and riddles.

-### Usage
+### How to use it?
-There is docker-compose file privded to easily run application on your own
+There is docker-compose file provided to easily run the application on your own

 #### Deployment
+At the moment there is no deployment instruction available, you can run the application in development mode with single command:
 `docker-compose up --build`

 #### Game preparation